The inspiration for The Barrage Body, book 4 in The Erdington Mysteries (and why this isn’t quite the book I thought it would be) #histfic #mystery

 Join Mason and O’Rourke as they once more attempt to solve the impossible in 1940s Erdington.

-The Automobile Assassination is currently available in Prime Reading in the UK, and in Australia, and can be read in ebook, paperback, hardback and audio version (narrated by the wonderful Matt Coles).
-I do hope you will check out the birthday blitz.
+The Automobile Assassination can be read in ebook, paperback, hardback and audio version (narrated by the wonderful Matt Coles).
+I do hope you will check out the blog posts below.

 Chicks, Rogues and Scandals (Guest Post)